 Wynn Resorts is a holding company and, as a result, our ability to pay dividends is highly dependent on our ability to obtain funds and our subsidiaries' ability to provide funds to us.
 Restrictions imposed by our Wynn Las Vegas and Wynn Macau debt instruments significantly restrict our ability to pay dividends.
-Specifically, Wynn Las Vegas, LLC and certain of its subsidiaries are restricted under the indentures governing the 2014 Notes, the 2017 Notes and the 2020 Notes from making certain "restricted payments" as defined in the indentures.
+Specifically, Wynn Las Vegas, LLC and certain of its subsidiaries are restricted under the indentures governing the 2017 Notes, the 2020 Notes and the New 2020 Notes from making certain "restricted payments" as defined in the indentures.
 These restricted payments include the payment of dividends or distributions to any direct or indirect holders of equity interests of Wynn Las Vegas, LLC.
 These restricted payments may not be made unless certain financial and non-financial criteria have been satisfied.
-The credit facilities of Wynn Las Vegas, LLC and Wynn Macau, S.A. contain similar restrictions; although the Wynn Macau, S.A. loan agreements permit, provided certain conditions are met, distributions of earnings and the distribution of loan proceeds.
-As a result of the sale of shares in Wynn Macau, Limited in October 2009, we have approximately \$1.2 billion of available cash that is not subject to such restrictions.
+The Wynn Las Vegas, LLC Credit Facility contains similar restrictions.
+While the Wynn Macau Credit Facilities also contain similar restrictions, Wynn Macau is currently in compliance with all requirements, namely satisfaction of its leverage ratio, which must be met in order to pay dividends and is presently able to pay dividends in accordance with the Wynn Macau Credit Facilities.